-Located less than a mile north of Galena, Kansas on the other side of Short Creek, the townsite of Empire City was established on 120 acres that was formerly a farm owned by J. Nichols.
+Located less than a mile north of Galena, Kansas, on the other side of Short Creek, the townsite of Empire City was established on 120 acres, formerly a farm owned by J. Nichols.
 This tract, along with 580 more acres was purchased by the West Joplin Lead & Zinc Company for mining operations and a “company town.”

-As in the case of Galena, the excitement engendered by the lead discovery, produced an immense influx of people, wishing to secure their fortunes in these new fields of mineral wealth.
-As a natural result, the advancement of the town, both in its population and business, was extremely rapid.
+As in Galena’s case, the excitement engendered by the lead discovery produced an immense influx of people wishing to secure their fortunes in these new fields of mineral wealth.
+As a natural result, the town’s advancement, both in its population and business, was extremely rapid.
 Long rows of houses and blocks of businesses went up simultaneously.

 Empire City was incorporated as a city in June 1877, a post office was established in July.
 By the end of the summer, the town boasted some 3,000 people.

 Its growth was so quick that it inspired the Topeka Daily Commonwealth to comment:

-“Such a motley collection of houses, men and women…The town looked as though it had been heaved up by volcanic convulsions.
-Houses had been erected with no regard to architectural beauty, regularity of line or locality.
+“Such a motley collection of houses, men and women…The town looked as though volcanic convulsions had heaved it up.
+Houses had been erected with no regard to architectural beauty, the regularity of line, or locality.
 The streets are as crooked as illicit distilleries, and from morning till night, they are filled with people and teams.
 Saloons and gambling houses are the most frequent objects.
 Gambling quarters are in such great demand that several members of the profession are compelled to conduct their operations in the open streets.”